 - What Does Creatine Do?
 Creatine is an amino acid that helps supply muscles, including the heart, with energy, particularly for short-term, maximal exercise (See What It Is).
 Some, but not all studies suggest creatine supplements can improve muscle strength and endurance during repeated high-intensity exercise of short duration, such as weight lifting and sprinting, but is not helpful in purely aerobic exercise.
 Creatine may also be useful in improving exercise tolerance in patients with congestive heart failure (CHF) and muscle strength in people with muscular dystrophies (See What It Does).

 - Is Creatine Safe?
 Creatine is generally considered safe when taken in appropriate amounts for short periods of time, but little is known about potential long-term adverse effects of creatine.
 There is some concern that long-term use at high doses (20 grams/day) may adversely affect the kidneys and cardiovascular system (See Concerns and Cautions).

-- What Do BCAAs Do?
-Branched chain amino acids are the essential amino acids isoleucine, leucine and valine that the body cannot produce (see What It Is).
+- What Do Branched-Chain Amino Acids (BCAAs) Do?
+Branched chain amino acids are the essential amino acids isoleucine, leucine and valine that the body cannot produce (See What It Is).
 Taking BCAAs before and after exercise may help reduce or delay the onset of muscle soreness and improve muscle recovery.
-Leucine appears to be the most significant BCAA for stimulating protein synthesis (see What It Does).
+Leucine appears to be the most significant BCAA for stimulating protein synthesis (See What It Does).

 - Are BCAAs Safe?
 BCAAs are considered safe at standard doses, but may interact with certain medications (See Concerns and Cautions).